wrightmat/dnd-eberron/adventures/C04 The Nature of Magic/1-03  Strixhaven Year 2, Term 1.md

 - Regardless which team wins, Rosie slaps her thigh with glee, declaring that she hasn’t had so much fun in ages.
 She reaches into one of her knapsacks and pulls out a smooth, glowing stone.
 She says:
 >“As promised, here’s a gift — think of it as a good luck charm for the upcoming game!”

-- The stone is a stone of good luck, and the characters are welcome to keep it indefinitely.
+- The stone is a [[Stone of Good Luck (Luckstone)]], and the characters are welcome to keep it indefinitely.

 ###### An Unwelcome Visitor
  - [ ]